juexinwang/Tutorial_ISMB2024/Part2b_cellchat_sp.md

 ## Preprocessing the Expression Data for Cell-Cell Communication Analysis
 To infer the cell state-specific communications, CellChat identifies over-expressed ligands or receptors in one cell group and then identifies over-expressed ligand-receptor interactions if either ligand or receptor are over-expressed.
 ```
+ptm = Sys.time()
 # subset the expression data of signaling genes for saving computation cost
 cellchat <- subsetData(cellchat) # This step is necessary even if using the whole database
 future::plan("multisession", workers = 4)
 cellchat <- identifyOverExpressedGenes(cellchat)
 cellchat <- identifyOverExpressedInteractions(cellchat, variable.both = F)
-> The number of highly variable ligand-receptor pairs used for signaling inference is 648

-# project gene expression data onto PPI (Optional: when running it, USER should set `raw.use = FALSE` in the function `computeCommunProb()` in order to use the projected data)
-# cellchat <- projectData(cellchat, PPI.mouse)
 execution.time = Sys.time() - ptm
 print(as.numeric(execution.time, units = "secs"))
-> [1] 2565.9
+> [1] 27.642
 ```

 # Part II: Inference of Cell-Cell Communication Network
 CellChat infers the biologically significant cell-cell communication by assigning each interaction with a probability value and peforming a permutation test.
 CellChat models the probability of cell-cell communication by integrating gene expression with prior known knowledge of the interactions between signaling ligands, receptors and their cofactors using the law of mass action.

 ## Compute the Communication Crobability and Infer Cellular Communication Network
+Note: The number of inferred ligand-receptor pairs clearly depends on the method for calculating the average gene expression per cell group.
+In this tutorial, we use a 10% truncated mean to calculate the average gene expression.
 ```
 ptm = Sys.time()

 cellchat <- computeCommunProb(cellchat, type = "truncatedMean", trim = 0.1, distance.use = TRUE, interaction.range = 250, scale.distance = 0.01,
-                              contact.dependent = TRUE, contact.range = 100)
+                              contact.dependent = FALSE, contact.range = 100, nboot = 20)

+execution.time = Sys.time() - ptm
+print(as.numeric(execution.time, units = "secs"))
+> [1] 328.6343

 cellchat <- filterCommunication(cellchat, min.cells = 10)
 ```